Monida/Dream_Challenge_Malaria/Final Writeup.md

 The **train** dataframe was filtered by leaving only the columns of genes that made it to the important genes.

 The next step was to "flatten" the **train** data frame.
-To do that we first grouped the **train** dataframe by Isolate, Timepoint and Treatment and calculated the mean of the different bioreplicate to form and aggregated dataframe:
+To do that we first grouped the **train** dataframe by Isolate, Timepoint and Treatment and calculated the mean of the different bioreplicates to form an aggregated dataframe:

 ```python
 aggregated_means_train = train.groupby(["Isolate","Timepoint","Treatment"]).mean()